ARMmbed/lora-docs/docs/iotx.md

 #### Switching to manual sending

-By default the application sends data automatically.
+By default, the application sends data automatically.
 If you want to change this, you can change the `sleep_wake_rtc_or_interrupt();` call, and replace it with `sleep_wake_interrupt_only();`.
 Then sending only happens when you pull the wake-up pin high.

 ## Consuming the data over MQTT

-Now that we have the first three parts of our network up and running, it's time to use the sensor data in a small application.
+Now that the first three parts of ther network are working, it's time to use the sensor data in a small application.
 To retrieve data out of the IoT-X network, they offer an MQTT server.
-MQTT is a well-supported lightweight messaging protocol, and most programming languages offer a MQTT client library.
-You can write a quick node.js application that tells us when movement is detected.
-You do this by checking the first byte of the LoRa payload (1=movement, 0=no movement).
+MQTT is a well-supported, lightweight messaging protocol, and most programming languages offer a MQTT client library.
+You can write a node.js application that tells you when movement is detected.
+Do this by checking the first byte of the LoRa payload (1=movement, 0=no movement).

 ### Creating an MQTT user

 1. In IoT-X: go to *Services > MQTT Users*.
 1. Click *Add Company*.
-1. Fill in a username and a password - you'll use these credentials to authenticate over MQTT.
+1. Create a username and a password - you'll use these credentials to authenticate over MQTT.

     <span class="images">![Adding a new MQTT user](assets/stream13.png)<span>Adding a new MQTT user</span></span>